Omkar2k5/HackVortex-2025/README.md

 ## 🙏 Acknowledgments

 ### **Special Thanks**
-- **HackVortex 2025** - For providing the platform to showcase innovation
+- **ZenovateX 2025** - For providing the platform to showcase innovation in Product & Innovation domain
 - **Open Source Community** - For the amazing tools and libraries
 - **Beta Testers** - For valuable feedback and bug reports
 - **Financial Advisors** - For domain expertise and guidance